SpaceX giant rocket explodes minutes after launch from Texas

-SpaceX later said multiple engines were not firing as the rocket ascended, causing it to lose altitude and begin to tumble.
+SpaceX later said multiple engines on the 33-engine booster were not firing as the rocket ascended, causing it to lose altitude and begin to tumble.
 The rocket was intentionally destroyed by its self-destruct system, exploding and plummeting into the water.

-The 33-engine booster was supposed to peel away from the spacecraft three minutes after liftoff, but that didn’t happen.
+Instead of a best-case-scenario 1 ½-hour flight with the spacecraft on top peeling away and taking a lap around the world, the whole thing lasted four minutes.
+The rocket reached a maximum speed of about 1,300 mph and as high as 24 miles, before going sideways and dropping.

 People are also reading…